raguay/MyLaunchBarActions/README.md

 Quiver Snippets and Quiver Helper
 ---

 The Quiver Snippets action allows you to create and manage snippets in the **[Quiver](http://happenapps.com/#quiver)** application.
-When you load the action, send either your Quiver Library file or a shared Snippets notebook file to the action.
-That will configure the action and give you the option of loaded the Default note and the sample snippets.
-It also allows you to load the help files into **Quiver**.
+When you load the action, drill down to either the **Quiver library** file or a **Snippet shared notebook**, and then send that file to the action with a **Quick Send** (tab key normally) to the action.
+That will configure the action and give you the option of loading the Default data set and the sample snippets.
+It also allows you to load the help notes into **Quiver**.
 Please refer to the help file for more information.

 The Quiver Helper action allows you use the snippets variation feature.
 You can not have snippet variations without this action installed.
-Please refer to the help files for more information.

 Quick Load and Quick Load Options
 ---